Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ```

 You see the same extensive output starting with _Running linker_ as previously.
-But before the linking starts (Running linker, which is **_during compile-time_** !), you already see our printed output.
+But before the linking starts (Running linker, which is **_during compile-time_** !), you see our printed output.
 This means `main()` has already been executed at compile-time!
 This is because of the **#run** command.
-This so-called **directive** tells the compiler to run the procedure called after `#run` in compile-time.
+This so-called **directive** tells the compiler to run the procedure called after `#run` during compile-time.

 In case of `#run main()`, you run the whole program during compile-time (see § 26.2 for more info on `#run`).

 > Jai uses a lot of directives and we'll discuss them in several coming chapters.
 You could consider them as special instructions for the compiler.
-They all start with the **#** token.
+They all start with the **#** character.

 ### 3.3.5 Some remarks

-  1) Source code file names are usually in lowercase, separated by _ if needed, like *hello_sailor.jai* or *struct_literals.jai*.
+  1) Source code file names are written usually in lowercase, separated by _ if needed, like *hello_sailor.jai* or *struct_literals.jai*.
 Never use space characters in a Jai filename!
 In chapters with multiple code files, we'll number them like *3.1_hello_sailor.jai*.

   2) You might have noticed that the displayed string is immediately followed by the operating system (OS)-prompt.
 You can separate them with a blanc line by adding a newline character _\n_ to the string like this:  `print("Hello, Sailor from Jai!\n");`
   Compile and check it.